joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_dulia/prologue.md

 (2) Whether honor is due to those only who are in a higher position?
 (3) Whether dulia, which pays honor and worship to those who are above us, is a special virtue, distinct from latria?
 (4) Whether it contains several species?

+* Whether Honor Denotes Something Corporal?
+* Whether Honor Is Properly Due To Those Who Are Above Us?
+* Whether Dulia Is A Special Virtue Distinct From Latria?
+* Whether Dulia Has Various Species?